lit/lit-element/docs/_guide/properties.md

 myProp: { attribute: 'my-prop' }
 ```

 To prevent an observed attribute from being created for a property, set `attribute` to `false`.
-The property will not be initialized from attributes in markup, and won't be updated if the attribute changes.
+The property will not be initialized from attributes in markup, and attribute changes won't affect it.

 ```js
 // No observed attribute for this property